CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 For example, given the number 0.5 we should get "50%" And given the number 0.23 we should get "23%" and so forth.

-Restating the problem
+### Restating the problem

-WSo we want to implement some functionality that will enable us to convert any given number into a percentage.
+So we want to implement some functionality that will enable us to convert any given number into a percentage.
 Previously, we saw how to use some functions to perform a given task.
 Here are some examples:

 All these expressions above are function calls:  - we’re passing input to the functions, console.log or Math.round to use their functionality.

 In this case, we want to build functionality to convert any number to a percentage.
 WAs the previous examples indicate, we can build a function that will enable us to convert a specific number to a percentage.
 WSo given our problem above we can now say that we want to create a function that:
 - takes any number input